hegdepavankumar/websites-a-programmer-should-visit/README.md

 # websites-a-programmer-should-visit

-The objective of this blog is to reveal the features offered by each of the free code-learning resources to encourage you to start coding on your own.

 ![GitHub](https://img.shields.io/github/license/hegdepavankumar/websites-a-programmer-should-visit?style=flat)
 ![GitHub top language](https://img.shields.io/github/languages/top/hegdepavankumar/websites-a-programmer-should-visit?style=flat)
 ![GitHub last commit](https://img.shields.io/github/last-commit/hegdepavankumar/websites-a-programmer-should-visit?style=flat)
 ![ViewCount](https://views.whatilearened.today/views/github/hegdepavankumar/LearnHub.svg?cache=remove)

-In this article, we take a closer look at the amazing resources to learn to code for free all you will need is **access to an internet connection** and a **good laptop**.

 The objective of this blog is to reveal the features offered by each of the free code-learning resources to encourage you to start coding on your own.

+## Some useful websites for programmers.

+- When learning CS, there are some useful sites you must know to get always informed to do your technologies even better and learn new things.
+Here is a non-exhaustive list of some sites you should visit.
+This list will get updated as soon as I can get another link, but you can also contribute by adding those you know 😉

+- In this article, we take a closer look at the amazing resources to learn to code for free all you will need is **access to an internet connection** and a **laptop**.

 ## 1. [Codeacademy](https://www.codecademy.com/)
  <font color="blue"></font>